 Grasshopper doesn’t offer a lot of phone numbers, so if you have a growing team, you’ll end up having to pay for more at a rate of $10 per month.
 OpenPhone grows with you.
 Every new user can get their own number free — and any additional are just $5 per month.

 Sometimes, your browser is the most convenient place to manage calls, but Grasshopper doesn’t offer that option.
 Meanwhile, OpenPhone offers a web app in addition to desktop and mobile apps.

-Line2 is an OpenPhone alternative that offers monthly plans starting at $14.99 per month.
-You can actually unlock all of its features for just $24.99 per month.
+Line2 is an OpenPhone alternative that offers monthly plans starting at $15.99 per month.

 But the reason why there’s no per user per month pricing may disappoint you: Line2 isn’t built for teams.